 2-10.
-Supervision of on-post commercial solicitation activities a.
-All pertinent installation regulations shall be posted in a place easily accessible to those conducting and receiving personal commercial solicitation on the installation.
+Supervision of on-post commercial solicitation activities

-b.
-The garrison commander shall make available a copy of installation regulations to anyone conducting on-post commercial solicitation activities warning that failure to follow the regulations may result in the loss of solicitation privileges.

-c.
-The garrison commander, or designated representative, shall inquire into any alleged violations of this regulation or of any questionable solicitation practices.
+- a.
+All pertinent installation regulations will be posted in a place easily accessible to those conducting and receiving personal commercial solicitation on the installation. - b.
+The senior commander will make available a copy of installation regulations to anyone conducting on-post commercial solicitation activities warning that failure to follow the regulations may result in the loss of solicitation privileges. - c.
+The senior commander, or designated representative, will inquire into any alleged violations of this regulation or of any questionable solicitation practices.
 The DD Form 2885 is provided as a means to supervise solicitation activities on the installation.
-DD Form 2885 is available at the DOD Web site under DefenseLink, Publications.
+DD Form 2885 is available at the DoD Forms Management Program website.